 A dialogue is a process for talking about tension-filled topics.
-Our Peacemaking through Dialogue services consist of sessions and workshops that heal relationships and teach skills (dialogue, conflict mediation, and nonviolent responses.)
-FLYY helps create conditions for honest communication, increased understanding, and strengthening relationships across lines of hurt, conflict, division, power dynamics, and varying perspectives.
-Our services are rooted in restorative practices and principles.
+Peacemaking through Dialogue services consist of sessions and workshops that heal relationships and teach skills (dialogue, conflict mediation, and nonviolent responses.)
+These help create conditions for honest communication, increased understanding, and strengthening relationships across lines of hurt, conflict, division, power dynamics, and varying perspectives.
+The services are rooted in restorative practices and principles.
 Restorative spaces allow for real conversations and deep listening to take place.

 There are many forces at play that are responsible for the social conditions that increase the likelihood of fear, oppression, trauma, and lack of resources.
 Experiencing such conditions can quickly lead to anger, hostility, conflict, and emotional and physical violence.
 What is happening inside of us that disconnects us from our compassionate nature, and what is needed to bring us back to our natural empathetic state?